-The Distinguished Master's Student Practice Award recognizes outstanding service delivery in sport and exercise psychology by a Master's student who demonstrates exceptional quality and innovation in delivering sport and exercise psychology services to the public.
+The Distinguished Master's Student Practice Award recognizes a Master's student who demonstrates exceptional quality and innovation in delivering sport and exercise psychology services to the public.
 The recipient receives a check for $500, a waived AASP Annual Conference registration fee in the year of the award, and a plaque presented at the conference.

 The recipient of the Distinguished Master's Student Practice Award must meet two criteria: